XHiddenProjects/AsonetCMS/docs/1.0.0/en-us/getting_started.md

 + uploads/

-Open your browser and navigate to the address where the ASONET-CMS files are located.
-You should see a default template.

-To go to the administration panel, add `/admin/` at the end of the URL. **The initial login and password are *"admin"*.*password* It should be changed right after login for security reasons.
+Go to _(Your domain)/install_
+1. Fill out the database credentals.
+2. Fill out authorization credentals.
+3. After that you maybe **required** to login after installation.

 Configuration
 -------------

-CMS can be configured by editing the settings in the administration panel.
+CMS can be configured by editing the settings in the dashboard panel.

 ### Administration panel
-To change the basic configuration in the admin panel, select the `Settings` tab.
+To change the basic configuration in the admin panel, select the `Admin > Config` tab.
 From here You can enter and save all needed settings.

-If you want to change templates, which should only be done by experienced admins, you can use the integrated filemanager/editor.
+If you want to change templates, which should only be done by experienced admins, you can use the integrated _File Manager_.

 Update